Work out your own Salvation!

 I guess the type of response would depend upon how much you held your vicar [or leader] in regard – or not.

-So again keeping all personalities out of the following, one example would be if my Rural Dean approached me and said, “John, I think God is telling you to return to parish ministry.”
+So again keeping all personalities out of the following, one example would be if my Rural Dean had approached me a few years ago and said, “John, I think God is telling you to return to parish ministry.”
 “Rural Dean”, I reply, “go play with your rosary beads”.

-But if my bishop said, “John, I think God is telling you to return to parish ministry.”
-Then that would present me with a problem, for all ordained priests swear an oath to obey their bishop.
+But if my bishop had said, “John, I think God is telling you to return to parish ministry.”
+Then that would have presented me with a problem, for all ordained priests swear an oath to obey their bishop.
 It would make me stop and think.
-That would be even more so if one of the two archbishops did the telling.
+That would have been even more so if one of the two archbishops did the telling.